gsperka/react-exercise/README.md

 Staging link: https://react-ticket-example.s3.amazonaws.com/index.html

-Deployed using AWS.

-This is a sample react application utilizing the Ticketmaster API.
+This app was deployed using AWS.
+It is a simple React application utilizing the Ticketmaster API.
 By default, the page loads showing all future events in Ticketmaster.
 You can use the search bar to search for a specific artist (i.e Imagine Dragons) and all relevant searches should come up.
 This is purely a front-end application with no back-end.

+Material UI was used to help guide some of the designs.

 ## Clone Repo